CemBOLAT/Django-Basics/Readme.md

 - **Makefile**: Contains commands for Docker.
 - **docker-compose.yml**: Docker Compose configuration file.
 - **project**: Contains Docker-specific Django settings and configuration files.

-## Contributing

-If you would like to contribute to this project, please fork the repository and create a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.